 - Look out for everyone in your group.
-Designate a “sweep” boat to bring up the rear and make sure you don’t lose stragglers.
+Designate a “sweep” boat/board to bring up the rear and make sure you don’t lose stragglers.

 - Communicate effectively on the water.
 Wind and water sounds can make hearing others difficult.
 Whistles and hand signals can help.

-- Always be prepared for the unexpected flip.
+- Always be prepared for the unexpected flip or dunk.

 - Sun and wind can be very dehydrating — make sure you drink water.